sdiehl28/tutorial-website/content/projects/baseball/_index.md

 Sabermetrics, being a particular type of derived feature, will only be discussed briefly in what follows.
 This is website is primarily about Data Science and Machine Learning.

+If you are interested in Sabermetrics or Baseball in particular, you may enjoy the following: [Sabermetrics: How to Find Data](https://sabr.org/sabermetrics/data)